Accidents and emergency information

-If you have had an accident or injury or other health emergencies and the Nurse Advisor is unavailable (at the office or via the phone) then please contact the nearest first aider or Security at 020 7040 3333.
+If you have had an accident or injury or other health emergencies on site and the Nurse Advisor is unavailable (at the office or via the phone) then please contact the nearest first aider or Security at 020 7040 3333.

 For health advice and information 24 hours a day, 365 days a year, just dial 111.

 Please note, the minor injuries unit at St Bartholomew's Hospital is currently closed.

 An urgent treatment centre is for you if you have a non-life-threatening illness or injury and are unable to wait until your GP can offer an appointment.
 We can prescribe emergency medication and help with x-rays.
 Our team is made up of GPs and specialist nurses who will make sure that you receive the care you need.

 We provide urgent treatment from the following emergency departments: